 A PCIe SSD (PCIe solid-state drive) is a high-speed expansion card that attaches a computer to its peripherals.
-PCIe, or Peripheral Component Interconnect Express, is a serial expansion bus standard.
-PCIe slots can have different sizes, based on the number of bidirectional lanes that connect to it.
+PCIe, which stands for Peripheral Component Interconnect Express, is a serial expansion bus standard.
+PCIe slots can have different sizes, based on the number of bidirectional lanes that connect to them.

 PCIe SSD storage is an alternative to a server-side flash deployment.
 PCIe serves as the underlying transport layer for data on graphics cards or add-in cards.
-PCIe SSDs integrate flash directly on a server motherboard.
-Each PCIe device connects to the host via its own serial link, eliminating the need to share a bus.
-The point-to-point architecture lowers latency and boosts data transfer rates between a server and storage array.
+PCIe SSDs integrate flash directly on a server motherboard and a PCIe interface.
+Each PCIe device connects to the host through its own serial link, eliminating the need to share a bus.
+The point-to-point architecture lowers latency and boosts data transfer speeds between a server and storage.

 Format specifications for PCIe-based devices are developed and maintained by the PCI Special Interest Group (PCI-SIG).
-The current version, PCIe 3.0, was released in November 2010.
+PCIe 3.0 was released in November 2010.
 PCIe 4.0, which was released in 2017, doubled the bandwidth of the previous version.
 In May 2019, PCI-SIG announced the release of PCIe 5.0.

-Support is emerging for PCIe SSDs designed for the nonvolatile memory express (NVMe) specification.
+Support is emerging for PCIe SSDs designed for the non-volatile memory express (NVMe) specification.
 The NVMe protocol provides an optimized command set for accessing a PCIe SSD.
-NVMe exploits the parallelism of PCIe 3.0 to accelerate performance.
+NVMe exploits the parallelism of PCIe standards to accelerate performance.

-The PCI-SIG also authored standards for M.2 SSDs, a small form factor designed for internally mounted expansion cards.
+The PCI-SIG also authored standards for M.2 SSDs, which provides PCIe connectivity for small form factors -- designed for internally mounted expansion cards.
 The M.2 specification replaced the mSATA form factor.
 M.2 SSDs are equipped with four lanes of PCIe 3.0 bandwidth.

 As previously discussed, PCIe-attached SSDs avoid the bottlenecks associated with SATA or SAS-attached SSDs.
-The number of PCIe lanes per SSD determines the speed of data transfer.
-A 16-lane device built on the PCIe 3.0 specification can support approximately 32 gigabytes per second.
-By contrast, SSDs built with a SATA III controller provide a maximum transfer rate of about 600 megabytes per second.
+The number of PCIe lanes per SSD determines the data transfer speed.
+A 16-lane device built on the PCIe 3.0 specification can support approximately 32 gigabytes per second (GBps).
+By contrast, SSDs built with a SATA III controller provide a maximum transfer rate of about 600 megabytes per second (MBps).

 PCIe SSD drawbacks